oraichain/orai/x/provider/spec/01_state.md

 }
 ```

 Note that DSources and TCases are the list of Data Source and Test Case unique identifiers respectively, and they will be mapped to the actual content of the Oracle Script.
-When creating / editing an Oracle Script, these identifiers will be read from the Oracle Script file before storing them on-chain.
+When creating / editing an Oracle Script, these identifiers will be read from the Oracle Script smart contract before storing them on-chain.

 ## AIDataSource